TGM-HIT/syt5-gek1051-mobile-application-fmms_shoppinglist/README.md

 ## About the Project

 The **SYT Shoppinglist Application** is a web-based tool designed to help users manage their shopping lists efficiently across multiple devices.
 It leverages **PouchDB** and **CouchDB** for seamless data synchronization.

+You dont actually have to deploy it yourself.
+The application is available as a PWA at:

+`Https://tgm-hit.github.io/syt5-gek1051-mobile-application-fmms_shoppinglist/`

 ## Installation